 - Excellent attention to detail and efficient time management skills

 - Ability to be self-directed, flexible and take initiative

-- Be comfortable working independently or as part of a team
+- Be very comfortable working independently with families and staff or as part of a team

 - Previous customer service skills and/or experience working with the general public is an asset

 This is a volunteer opportunity.
 At the end of your six-month commitment reference letters are available upon request.

 This position primarily provides the opportunity to learn about practicality of conducting research in a clinical setting.
 During each six month term, you will receive some formal instruction on research methods.
 If you plan to pursue a career in clinical research, you are likely to benefit from having clinical research experience on your CV.
 Many motivated PRAISE participants, either alongside or following their PRAISE experience, have had the opportunity to be involved more extensively in individual research projects.